Christendom Analyzed Links

 order to opine that this is one of the finest, most passionately eloquent chapters ever written.

-It is a marvel and it DOES help us understand the present.
+history and literature, it is a marvel to behold, and it DOES help us understand the present.

 I recommend that it be read and re-read carefully until the reader understands the